Adamya-Gupta/HomeServer-Guide/README.md

 ---

-### Step9: Further scope of advancement
+### Step9: Further Scope of Advancement
 - AI Server: Can setup `OpenWebUI` with `Ollama` LLM models to have your own chatbot running on your own server.
-- Ebook Server: Using [Calibre-Web](https://github.com/janeczku/calibre-web) (Open Source alternative to kindle)
+- Ebook Server: Can Use [Calibre-Web](https://github.com/janeczku/calibre-web) (Open Source alternative to kindle)
 - Automatic torrent Downloads using Prowlarr, Sonarr, Radarr etc:[Reference](https://zerodya.net/self-host-jellyfin-media-streaming-stack/)
 <img src="Screenshots/trnt_rf.png">

 - Home automation : Using [NEXTCLOUD](https://nextcloud.com)

+## Conclusion

+By following this guide, you can successfully repurpose your old PC into a powerful and efficient home server.
+With services like CasaOS, Jellyfin, and Immich, you can easily manage files, stream media, and back up your data.
+Remote access through Tailscale ensures your server is accessible from anywhere, making it a versatile addition to your home network.
+Explore further advancements to expand your server’s functionality. <br>

+If you found this guide useful, please ⭐ star this repository on GitHub to help others discover it! <br>
+Happy hosting!

 ---